-Project Parachute is a program that offers free pro bono teletherapy for frontline healthcare workers.
+Project Parachute is a program that offers free teletherapy for frontline healthcare workers.
 It is giving many nurses a well-needed mental outlet during COVID-19.

-The program now has over 500+ therapists and over 5,000+ free monthly sessions to healthcare workers during the COVID-19 pandemic in 37 states.
+The program now has over 500+ therapists and over 5,000+ free monthly sessions to support nurses and other healthcare workers during the COVID-19 pandemic in 37 states.

 Find out more about Project Parachute here.